ebeaufay/threedtiles/README.md

         }
 });
 ```
+If using a shared cache between tilesets, check out the next section.

 ### Cache
 You may instanciate a cache through the TileLoader class and re-use it for several or all your tilesets.
 The limitation is that all the tilesets using the same cache will have the same callback.

-If a TilesetStats object is passed, it will be used to monitor the size of the cache when the browser allows it, otherwise, each cache is limitted to 1000 items.
+The TileLoader constructor takes 2 arguments.
+The first is a callback for meshes (see above section) and the second is
+the maximum number of items in the cache (default is 1000).

 ```
 import { TileLoader } from "@jdultra/threedtiles/src/tileset/TileLoader";